napframework/nap/readme.md

 ## Compile your project against NAP source
 ### Motivation
 Allows you to step into the NAP Framework source code and make changes if required.
+If access to the NAP source code is not required during development it is advised to work against a NAP package instead.

 ### Process
 * To see how you set up an app in source, look at the example in the `apps` folder.